Money in the Bank (2012): Storylines

-Money in the Bank featured seven professional wrestling matches that involved different wrestlers from pre-existing feuds or and storylines that played out on WWE's primary television programs.
+Money in the Bank featured seven professional wrestling matches that involved different wrestlers from pre-existing feuds or and storylines that played out on WWE's weekly television shows, Raw and SmackDown.
 Wrestlers portrayed villains or heroes as they followed a series of events that built tension and culminated in a wrestling match or series of matches.

 On the June 25 episode of Raw, Vickie Guerrero announced that only previous WWE Champions may participate in the Money in the Bank Ladder Match for the WWE Championship contract.
-The four participants announced were Kane, Chris Jericho, Big Show and John Cena.
+The four participants announced were Kane, Chris Jericho, Big Show, and John Cena.
 Earlier, during the pay-per-view, The Miz would return from filming The Marine 3: Homefront and announced that he would insert himself in the match.

-On the June 29 episode of SmackDown, qualifying matches were held for the Money in the Bank Ladder Match for the World Heavyweight Championship contract.
-In those matches, Damien Sandow defeated Zack Ryder, Tyson Kidd defeated Jack Swagger, Santino Marella and Christian defeated Cody Rhodes and David Otunga in a tag team match and Tensai defeated Justin Gabriel.
+On the June 29 episode of SmackDown, qualifying matches were held for the Money in the Bank ladder match for the World Heavyweight Championship contract.
+In those matches, Damien Sandow defeated Zack Ryder, Tyson Kidd defeated Jack Swagger, Santino Marella and Christian defeated Cody Rhodes and David Otunga in a tag team match, and Tensai defeated Justin Gabriel.
 On the July 3 "Great American Bash" edition of SmackDown, Rhodes defeated Christian and Dolph Ziggler defeated Alex Riley in two additional qualifying matches.
 The final qualifying match took place on the July 9 episode of Raw in which Sin Cara defeated Heath Slater.

 In addition, there was a rivalry involving CM Punk and Daniel Bryan for Punk's WWE Championship.
 In his reign as WWE Champion, he had successfully defended his title against several contenders, and had defeated Bryan in several pay-per-views, the last one also involving Kane.
 At the same time, Bryan's ex-girlfriend AJ had taken a liking towards Punk and Kane and had also rekindled her interest in Bryan, but Punk and Kane believed that she was unstable due to Bryan breaking up with AJ.
 Following No Way Out, Bryan defeated Punk and Kane to earn his rematch against Punk at Money in the Bank.
 Weeks later, AJ was named special guest referee.
 Right before the pay-per-view began, WWE.com posted that the no disqualification stipulation was added.

 Event

+Pre-show

+On the pre-show, WWE Tag Team Champions Kofi Kingston and R-Truth faced Camacho and Hunico in a non-title match.
+In the end, Kingston performed Trouble in Paradise on Hunico and R-Truth performed Little Jimmy on Camacho to win the match.